star-cats/blinky-dome/README.md

  1. Init submodules: `git submodule init`
  1. Clone submodules: `git submodule update`

-LX and P3LX source will now be available in `lib_submodules/LX` and `lib_submodules/P3LX`.
-Our build scripts are configured to build from there, and their source files should be browsable from your IDE.
+LX and P3LX source will now be available in `lib/lx/git_submodule` and `lib/p3lx/git_submodule`.
+Our build scripts are configured to build them from there, and their source files should be browsable from your IDE with no external project setup.

 **DEPENDENCY VERSION WARNING**: Since LX and P3LX don't follow any release/publishing process, we just rely on their latest HEAD checkouts (they don't do any git tags or release branches).
 If they change their API, we're SOL.